-The state of Minnesota is gearing up for one of sport’s biggest events as the 2016 Ryder Cup will be held September 27-October 2 at Hazeltine National Golf Club in Chaska.
-The week-long drama involves three practice rounds followed by three days of four-ball, foursome and singles competitions on Friday, Saturday and Sunday, respectively, between the 12-man squads from the U.S. and Europe.
+The state of Minnesota is gearing up for one of the sport’s biggest events as the 2016 Ryder Cup will be held September 27-October 2 at Hazeltine National Golf Club in Chaska.
+The week-long drama involves three practice rounds followed by three days of four-ball, foursome, and singles competitions on Friday, Saturday, and Sunday, respectively, between the 12-man squads from the U.S. and Europe.

 Tasked with readying Hazeltine National for the world’s best players, along with helping adapt the property for the thousands of spectators and complex infrastructure associated with a major championship, is golf course superintendent Chris Tritabaugh.
 The Minnesota native came on board in early 2013 after a stint at Northland Country Club in Duluth.